 What to Serve with Teriyaki Beef Stir Fry

 - Lettuce Cups.
-Wrap your beef stir fry in a lettuce cup for a low-carb twist.
+Take a note from my Lettuce Wraps, and wrap your beef stir fry in a lettuce cup for a low-carb twist.

 Recommended Tools to Make This Recipe

 - Wok.
-While a wok isn’t necessary for this beef stir fry recipe, if you plan to make stir fries often, it’s a worthwhile investment.
+While a wok isn’t necessary to make the best beef stir-fry, if you plan to make stir fries often (like Tofu Stir Fry), it’s a worthwhile investment.
 This saute pan would also work well.

 - Heatproof Spatula.
-Perfect for stirring your stir fry ingredients.
+Perfect for stirring this beef teriyaki recipe.

 - Liquid Ingredient Measuring Cups.
-You can measure and mix your teriyaki sauce in these cups.
+You can measure and mix your sauce in these cups.

 Teriyaki Beef Stir Fry